 Part of the iconic status of the Cliffs of Moher as a tourist destination derives from the scenic qualities which are a direct result of the distinctive geological systems and processes from which they were formed.
+The Cliffs of Moher is the most visited geological site in Ireland.
 Composed of layered bands of carboniferous shales and flagstones, the striations of the cliffs are, by contrast to the nearby rock formations of the Burren, of comparatively rapid formation, the legacy of sand and silt being washed into the sea by a long-vanished river system.